Passive learning of active causal strategies in agents and language models

 We then evaluated a more challenging generalization condition.
 The original paper \citep{lampinen2022tell} considered harder object initializations that make the experiments more difficult, by forcing the agent to transform one object, and then choose a \emph{different} object that is made unique by that transformation.
 We create a more challenging relational generalization split by training the agent in settings where 0-2 of the feature dimensions (randomly sampled in each training episode in the dataset) have this harder initialization.
 We then evaluate the agent's ability to generalize to evaluation in a harder setting where all 3 feature dimensions have this difficult initialization.
 This condition tests the agent's generalization to settings more challenging than those observed in the data.
 In Fig. \ref{fig:ooo:hard_init_split}, we show that the agent is able to learn and generalize these more difficult tasks.

-In these experiments, we followed the method of \citet{lampinen2022tell}; the agent is trained to predict natural language explanations (provided by the environment) as an auxiliary loss.
+\textbf{Explanations support learning:} In these experiments, we followed the method of \citet{lampinen2022tell}; the agent is trained to predict natural language explanations (provided by the environment during training) as an auxiliary loss.
+For example, when the agent performs a successful experiment that identifies the correct dimension as shape, during training this will be accompanied by an explanation like ``correct, the latent feature is shape, and this object is uniquely square.''
 In Supp.
-Fig. \ref{app:fig:explanations:agent} we show that these explanations are necessary even when learning from expert data; without predicting explanations, the agents do not learn or generalize these tasks as readily.
+Fig. \ref{app:fig:explanations:agent} we show that these explanations are beneficial even when learning from expert data; without predicting explanations, the agents do not learn or generalize these tasks as readily.
 Furthermore, explanations can enable other kinds of generalization from passive learning, as we explore in the next section.